cultureteamco/website/our-system.md

 We adapt existing games and create new, original games to provide targeted outcomes for your team.

-The team at tech startup, Teamgage was overwhelmed by their workload.
+The team at tech startup, {{>link link-client="teamgage" text="Teamgage"}} was overwhelmed by their workload.
 We created new games to target focus, productivity and teamwork, while alleviating their stress with some fun.
 This allowed the team to identify some working and communication styles that could be adopted to their daily work life to help economise their workload.

 {{>column-end}}